Why Congestion Pricing is Critical for New York City

 Why Does New York City Need Congestion Pricing?

-Beyond the immediate economic implications, the environmental and social costs of congestion are profound.
-High levels of traffic contribute to elevated concentrations of pollutants, exacerbating public health issues such as respiratory and cardiovascular diseases.
+Beyond economic implications, the environmental and social costs of congestion are profound.
+High levels of traffic contribute to elevated pollutants, exacerbating health issues like respiratory and cardiovascular diseases.
+The reliance on private vehicles also strains the city’s public transit systems, which millions of residents and visitors rely on daily.